 The College of Business recognizes the need to produce graduates who are prepared, experienced, knowledgeable, and able to relate the skills they have learned in class to daily business operations.
 By utilizing the services and events offered through the Career Development Center, students will receive a rich, meaningful introduction to the professional business world.

-Services offered through the Career Development Center include resume reviews, mock interviews, networking events, and career development workshops.
-These events allow you to improve your business etiquette skills while connecting with local employers and organizations.
+Services offered through the Career Development Center include resume reviews, mock interviews, networking events, internships for credit, and career development workshops.
+These events allow you to improve your business skills while connecting with local employers and organizations.
 Students are also encouraged to schedule an individual appointment to discuss career pathways and to develop an individualized career plan.
 The Career Development Center also advertises job postings on our online job board, and can assist students navigating other resources for finding internships or employment opportunities.

 The purpose of the ROAR program is to prepare undergraduate College of Business students for their transition from college to career.
 The program focuses on career exploration, career planning, professionalism, networking, and mentorship.
 The ultimate goal of the ROAR program is for student to seamlessly transition from their academic careers as College of Business students to careers as business professionals.

 - Provide students with an in-depth understanding of their interests, skills, and values, and how these match to particular jobs and professions.

 - Give students hands-on experience on how to write cover letters and resumes, practice effective interviewing techniques, develop effective job-hunting skills, and refine the art of building a professional network.

 - Immerse students in experiential learning opportunities to gain real world experience prior to graduation.
 This may include internships, service-learning and volunteer opportunities, co-ops, and part-time employment.

 - Help students converse, interact, and dress in a professional manner with a focus on professional etiquette.

 - Provide rich mentorship opportunities that connect students with industry professionals.